 What may cause UI?

-In Urinary Incontinence Overview the (United States) National Association for Continence (NAFC) note:
+In Urinary Incontinence: Urinary Incontinence Overview the (United States) National Association for Continence (NAFC) note:

 “Many people do not realize that there are many different types of urinary incontinence or reasons that you may cause you to leak urine”.15

-In Bladder Incontinence: Causes of Incontinence [+ Diagram] the (Australian) Jean Hailes for Women’s Health (JH) explain:
+In Urinary Incontinence: Causes [+ Diagram] the (Australian) Jean Hailes for Women’s Health (JH) explain:

-“The pelvic floor muscles – the ‘sling’ of muscles that supports the bladder, bowel and uterus – can stretch and weaken, leading to continence issues.
+“The pelvic floor muscles (muscles that support the bladder, bowel and uterus) can stretch and weaken, leading to continence issues.

 • Pregnancy and childbirth